zemirco/old-zemirco.github.io/source/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 Then we need to load the content of this variable into our Angular scope.
-This is necessary for the `ng-repeat` directive as it doesn't work with variables which are outside of the Angular scope.
+This is necessary for the `ng-repeat` directive as it doesn't work with variables, which are outside of the Angular scope.
 Open `controller.js` and put the following code inside.

 ```js